-506 - MONEY MANAGEMENT AND PERSONAL FINANCE Meets 5 Times/Week - 1 Credit - Grades 10, 11, 12 No Prerequisite Class may be taken concurrently with a 10th or 11th grade math course, or as a 12th grade math class.
+506 - MONEY MANAGEMENT AND PERSONAL FINANCE

+Meets 5 Times/Week - 1 Credit - Grades 10, 11, 12 No Prerequisite

 What would you do with \$100,000.00?
 How would you invest in the Stock Market?
 Do you know how to handle your money?
-Wish you had more financial literacy?
+Wish you could do a better job?
 In "Money Management & Personal Finance" students will be exposed to both the mathematics and business perspectives necessary to maximize your financial well-being.
 Topics will include: credit cards; student, home, and auto loans; taxes; insurance; investments and much more.
 This class may be counted as a math credit in addition to the three math courses required for graduation.